-Any VUSN student (includes full & part-time students) who completed a background check through Certified Background but had a break in enrollment, including a deferral or leave of absence, must submit information for a new background check through CertifiedBackground.com using package code, VAI4bc, upon return.
-Follow the 'Order Now', Students link on the Certified Background homepage."
+Any VUSN student (includes full & part-time students) who completed a background check through Certified Background but had a break in enrollment, including a deferral or leave of absence, must submit information for a new background check through www.CertifiedBackground.com using package code, VAI4bc, upon return.
+Follow the 'Order Now' Students link on the Certified Background homepage.

 Progression: Most required nursing courses are sequential, and a student who fails to pass such a course cannot progress in the nursing curriculum.
-A student seeking a waiver of this policy must submit a written request to the Student Admissions and Academic Affairs Committee for an exception to the rule.
+A student seeking a waiver of this policy must submit a written request to the M.S.N.
+Student Admissions and Academic Affairs Committee for an exception to the rule.

-Students must earn a B - in any course with a clinical component.
-If a student earns less than a B -, the course must be repeated and the student will not be able to progress in the clinical sequence until a B - grade is earned.
+Students must earn a B- in any course with a clinical component.
+If a student earns less than a B-, the course must be repeated and the student will not be able to progress in the clinical sequence until a B- grade is earned.

-To progress from the pre-specialty component to the specialist nursing component, students must (a) complete 43 hours of the generalist component with at least a C - in each didactic course and a B- in each clinical course, and (b) earn at least a 3.0 cumulative grade point average.
+To progress from the pre-specialty component to the specialist nursing component, students must (a) complete 43 hours of the generalist component with at least a C- in each didactic course and a B- in each clinical course, and (b) earn at least a 3.0 cumulative grade point average.
+However, see "C Grade Policy" on page 19.

-Students who earn less than a C - in 395, 399a, and 399b may not enroll in the final specialty practicum until 395, 399a, and 399b have been successfully repeated.
+Students who earn less than a C- in 395, 399a, and 399b may not enroll in the final specialty practicum until 395, 399a, and 399b have been successfully repeated.
+However, see "C Grade Policy" on page 19.